Extraterrestrial atmosphere: Neptune

-Great Dark Spot (top), Scooter (middle white cloud), and Wizard's eye/Dark Spot 2 (bottom).
+Neptune's Great Dark Spot (top), Scooter (middle white cloud), and Wizard's eye/Dark Spot 2 (bottom).

 The atmosphere of Neptune is similar to that of Uranus.
 It is about 80% hydrogen, 19% helium, and 1.5% methane.
 However the weather activity on Neptune is much more active, and its atmosphere is slightly bluer than that of Uranus.
 The upper levels of the atmosphere reach temperatures of about 55 K, giving rise to methane clouds in its troposphere, which gives the planet its ultramarine color.
 Temperatures rise steadily deeper inside the atmosphere.

 Neptune has extremely dynamic weather systems, including the highest wind speeds in the Solar System, thought to be powered by the flow of internal heat.
 Typical winds in the banded equatorial region can possess speeds of around 350 m/s (comparable to the speed of sound at room temperature on Earth viz.
 343.6 m/s) while storm systems can have winds reaching up to around 900 m/s, in Neptune's atmosphere.
 Several large storm systems have been identified, including the Great Dark Spot, a cyclonic storm system the size of Eurasia, the Scooter, a white cloud group further south than the Great Dark Spot, and the Wizard's eye/Dark Spot 2, a southern cyclonic storm.

 Neptune, the farthest planet from Earth, has increased in brightness since 1980.
 Neptune's brightness is statistically correlated with its stratospheric temperature.
 Hammel and Lockwood hypothesize that the change in brightness includes a solar variation component as well as a seasonal component, though they did not find a statistically significant correlation with solar variation.
 They propose that the resolution of this issue will be clarified by brightness observations in the next few years: forcing by a change in sub-solar latitude should be reflected in a flattening and decline of brightness, while solar forcing should be reflected in a flattening and then resumed rise of brightness.

 Other bodies in the Solar System

 Natural satellites

 Ten of the many natural satellites in the Solar System are known to have atmospheres: Europa, Io, Callisto, Enceladus, Ganymede, Titan, Rhea, Dione, Triton and Earth's Moon.
 Ganymede and Europa both have very tenuous oxygen atmospheres, thought to be produced by radiation splitting the water ice present on the surface of these moons into hydrogen and oxygen.
 Io has an extremely thin atmosphere consisting mainly of sulfur dioxide (SO_{2}), arising from volcanism and sunlight-driven sublimation of surface sulfur dioxide deposits.

 The atmosphere of Enceladus is also extremely thin and variable, consisting mainly of water vapor, nitrogen, methane, and carbon dioxide vented from the moon's interior through cryovolcanism.
 The extremely thin carbon dioxide atmosphere of Callisto is thought to be replenished by sublimation from surface deposits.